Bursary vs Scholarship Funding Comparison

 Bursary vs Scholarship

 What is the difference between bursary and scholarship?
 A bursary is typically awarded based on financial need, while a scholarship is usually given for academic achievement, talent, or leadership.
 Both help students pay for education, but they work very differently.
-This guide breaks down the criteria, expectations, and key differences of bursary vs. scholarship so students can choose the option that fits their situation.

-A bursary is based on financial need, while a scholarship rewards academic merit or talent.
+• A bursary is usually based on financial need

 What Is a Bursary?